2024 WAIS Workshop

 Deadlines

-The deadline for Abstract Submission is September 19 at 5:00 PM PDT (UTC-7).
+The deadline for Abstract Submission was September 19 at 5:00 PM PDT (UTC-7).
 Abstract submission is separate from the registration process.
-Submit your abstract here.
+Abstract submission is now closed

-Early-career travel support request deadline is also September 19 We have limited funds to support air or ground travel to the meeting as well as registration fees and lodging.
-Please submit your applicationf or early-career travel support via this form
+Early-career travel support request deadline was also September 19 We have limited funds to support air or ground travel to the meeting as well as registration fees and lodging.
+Travel support request deadline has passed

-Registration deadline is October 4 at 5 PM PDT, but our workshop has reached capacity before this deadline in the past, so register early!
-Register here.
+Registration deadline was October 4 at 5 PM PDT, but our workshop has reached capacity before this deadline in the past, so register early!
+Registration is now closed.

 Registration

-Registration for the 2024 WAIS Workshop is now open!
-Please register here.
+Registration for the 2024 WAIS Workshop is now closed.
 The registration fee includes Monday dinner, breakfasts, lunches and dinners on Tuesday and Wednesday, and breakfast and lunch on Thursday.
 Please indicate any dietary restrictions you may have on the registration form and the caterer will do their best to accommodate.
 There is no registration required to view the conference livestream.
 A link for livestreaming will be sent to the WAIS Workshop email list.

 Lodging at the Hilton UF Conference Center will be in their hotel, where we have a block of single king or double queen rooms reserved for all participants at a reduced rate of $107/night.
-Book your lodging through the WAIS Workshop specific booking portal here.
+The booking port for lodging through the WAIS Workshop is now closed.
 Please do not hesitate to contact us with any lodging concerns you may have.

 Registration fees: